-- 1 AUTO OPERATION MODE - The Auto operation will be activated immediately once the Auto Switch is pressed and release before 5 sec.. - TEST RUN OPERATION (FOR PUMP DOWN/SERVICING PURPOSE) The Test Run operation will be activated if the Auto Switch is pressed continuously for more than 5 sec. to below 8 sec..
-A "pep" sound will occur at the fifth sec., in order to identify the starting of - A "pep" sound will occur at the fifth sec., in order to identify the starting of Test Run operation. - 3 HEATING TRIAL OPERATION
+1 AUTO OPERATION MODE

+The Auto operation will be activated immediately once the Auto Switch is pressed and release before 5 sec..

+- 2 TEST RUN OPERATION (FOR PUMP DOWN/SERVICING PURPOSE) The Test Run operation will be activated if the Auto Switch is pressed continuously for more than 5 sec. to below 8 sec..
+A "pep" sound will occur at the fifth sec., in order to identify the starting of Test Run operation. - 3 HEATING TRIAL OPERATION

-Press the "AUTO" switch continuously for more than 8 sec. to below 11 sec. and release when a "pep pep" sound is occurred at eight sec.
-(However, a "pep" sound is occurred at fifth sec..) then press Remote controller "A/C Reset" button once.
+Press the "AUTO" switch continuously for more than 8 sec. to below 11 sec. and release when a "pep pep" sound is occured at eight sec.
+(However, a "pep" sound is occurred at fifth sec..)
+Then press Remote controller "A/C Reset" button once.